 I only use canned tuna in water.
 Canned tuna in oil or any other flavors will change the consistency and texture of the tuna pasta salad.

-HOW TO MAKE TUNA MACARONI SALAD:
+HOW TO MAKE TUNA PASTA SALAD:

 Cook macaroni according to directions on package.
 While pasta is cooking, drain cans of tuna well.
 Chop hard boiled eggs and shallot.
 In a separate bowl, combine mayonnaise, relish, celery seed, lemon juice, salt & pepper.
 Stir well to combine.